wric/spirii-aggregation-api/README.md

 - Assuming Transaction API has no support for filtering on userId or transaction type.
 - Assuming Transaction API has support for query ?page=X
 - "Task 1: Get aggregated data by user Id: balance, earned, spent, payout, paid out" assuming "payout" and "paid out" is one.
-- Task 2: as a first step I'm assuming that the entire liste is expected in response.
+- Task 2: as a first step I'm assuming that the entire lise is expected in response.
 Not paged.
 - Task 2: assuming that the number of payouts is not requested in the response

 ## TODO/Future improvements